cacahootie/relately/README.md

     }
 }
 ```
+You may also add the query string parameter `?mogrify=True` which will return
+the compiled SQL rather than executing the query.

 # Testing
 This package is covered by a test suite which is intended to be run by green,